-Last year I left my job as a corporate banker at one of Singapore’s three local banks to work in the same field at a foreign firm.
-So my experience of a Singapore bank is still fairly recent, but I also have a point of comparison, having been with my current European bank for more than 12 months.
+In 2016, I left my job as a corporate banker at one of Singapore’s three local banks to work in the same field at a foreign firm.
+So my experience of a Singapore bank is still fairly recent, but I also have a point of comparison, having been with my current European bank for about two years.

 Surprisingly, what helped set up my career at the bank was doing a two-month stint in our call centre during my traineeship.
 As a result, by the time I became a relationship manager, I was already very good at solving client problems, and the banks’ operational procedures were already drilled into me.
 In a foreign bank you typically get thrown into the deep end and you learn these kind of things on the job.